methanoliver/awesome-renpy/README.md

 + [Title Screens](https://patreon.renpy.org/title-screens.html)
 + [In-Game Wiki-Like Glossary or Codex](https://patreon.renpy.org/wiki.html)
 + [Custom Preferences](https://patreon.renpy.org/custom-preferences.html) - Adding more things to the Preferences screen and using them.
++ [MonikA.I](https://github.com/Rubiksman78/MonikA.I) - AI-based features for a mod for Doki Doki Literature Club, this is an advanced example of integrating RenPy with a chatbot.

 ## Project templates